metaspartan/kronos/README.md

 Send and Receive Funds, Create new addresses, View Transactions, Unlock/Lock Wallet, Stake D, Reboot your node, Import Private Keys, View Private Keys, Encrypt your wallet, Broadcast raw transactions, Sign and Verify Denarius messages, and much more!

-This was built for the Raspberry Pi in mind and one with at least 2GB of RAM, 4GB and 8GB models are recommended!
-Kronos will run on any Linux distro.
+This was built for the Raspberry Pi in mind and one with at least 2GB of RAM.
+4GB and 8GB models are recommended!
+Kronos will run on any Linux distro with a minimal amount of 2GB of RAM.

-Running the installer script below installs denarius via snap install and then modifies your .env in Kronos and denarius.conf to a random rpcuser and rpcpass, Kronos then generates you a password to login into Kronos with, so be on the look out for that when the installer finishes.
-(Default Username is kronos).
-Kronos will then be running on your LAN (192.168.x.x:3000) on port 3000.
+Running the installer script below installs denarius via snap install and then modifies your .env in Kronos and denarius.conf to a random rpcuser and rpcpass, Kronos will then be running on your LAN (192.168.x.x:3000) on port 3000.

 Install Kronos with Denarius Now!
 -----------------